-Fishery independent ecosystem data were acquired through visual surveys conducted by the NMFS Pacific Islands Fisheries Science Center (PIFSC) Reef Assessment and Monitoring Program (RAMP) under the Ecosystem Sciences Division (ESD) in the PRIA, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands (CNMI), the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
+Fishery independent ecosystem data were acquired through visual surveys conducted by the NMFS Pacific Islands Fisheries Science Center (PIFSC) National Coral Reef Monitoring Program (NCRMP) under the Ecosystem Sciences Division (ESD) in the PRIA, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands (CNMI), the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
 This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reef areas as well as habitat condition using mean coral coverage per island averaged over the past decade for each of these locations.
-No new data were reported in 2020 or 2021 due to survey cancellations.
+No new data were reported in 2020 or 2021 due to survey cancellations, but surveys did begin again in the Mariana Archipelago in 2022 and are scheduled to occur at Baker Island and American Samoa in 2023.

 The highest amount of mean coral coverage from 2010 to 2019 in the PRIA was observed at Howland and Baker Islands at nearly 28% coverage, while the lowest observed was at Jarvis Island and Johnston Atoll at just over 10% coverage.
 Fish biomass varied between groups at each of the PRIA over the past decade.
 Wake Island had the lowest estimated fish biomass among the PRIA for all fishes, species of the family Lutjanidae, and for planktivores while having the highest biomass for species of the family Scaridae (though the standard error for the estimate was relatively high).
 Johnston Atoll had the lowest biomass for species of the family Serranidae and corallivores.
 Kingman Reef had the highest biomass for non-planktivorous butterflyfish and species of the family Lutjanidae while having the lowest biomass among the PRIA for herbivores.
 Palmyra Atoll had the highest biomass for mobile invertebrate feeders.
+Howland

-Howland Island had the highest fish biomass among the PRIA for species of the family Serranidae, corallivores, and planktivores, but the lowest biomass for species of the family Scardiae.
+Island had the highest fish biomass among the PRIA for species of the family Serranidae, corallivores, and planktivores, but the lowest biomass for species of the family Scardiae.
 Jarvis Island had the highest biomass for all fishes, mid-large target surgeonfish, and herbivores.

 The protected species section of this report describes monitoring and summarizes protected species interactions in fisheries managed under the PRIA FEP.
 There are currently no major bottomfish, crustacean, or precious coral fisheries operating in the PRIA, and no historical observer data are available for fisheries under this FEP.
-No new fishing activity was reported in 2021, and there is no new information to indicate that impacts to protected species from PRIA fisheries have changed over in recent years.
+No new fishing activity was reported in 2022, and there is no new information to indicate that impacts to protected species from PRIA fisheries have changed over in recent years.
 Regarding the status of Endangered Species Act listing processes, leatherback sea turtles and cauliflower coral are no longer monitored in this report, since these processes concluded in 2020, and shortfin make sharks were added.

 The socioeconomics section is meant to outline the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP within the PRIA.
 The section provides an overview of the socioeconomic context for the region, but socioeconomic information is limited because human habitation is scarce.
 The socioeconomics section of this report will be expanded in later years if activity increases and as resources allow.
-There were no new socioeconomic data reported for the PRIA in 2021.
+There were no new socioeconomic data reported for the PRIA in 2022.